-The University has a specialist insurance policy in place which would operate in the event of any participant suffering harm as a result of their involvement in the research.
+The University has a specialist insurance policy in place which would operate in the event of any participant suffering harm as a result of their involvement in the research (Newline Underwriting Management Ltd, at Lloyd's of London).
+NHS indemnity operates in respect of the clinical treatment that is provided.
+Appropriate contractual arrangements will be put in place with all third parties.